 - 18.2.2.1 Access Box(es).
 The AHJ shall have the authority to require an access box(es) to be installed in an accessible location where access to or within a structure or area is difficult because of security. - 18.2.2.2 Access to Gated Subdivisions or Developments.
 The AHJ shall have the authority to require fire department access be provided to gated subdivisions or developments through the use of an approved device or system. - 18.2.2.3 Access Maintenance.
-The owner or occupant of a structure or area, with required fire department access as specified in 18.2.2.1 or 18.2.2.2, shall notify the AHJ when the access is modified in a manner that could prevent fire department access. - 18.2.3 Fire Department Access Roads. (may be referred as FDAR)
+The owner or occupant of a structure or area, with required fire department access as specified in 18.2.2.1 or 18.2.2.2, shall notify the AHJ when the access is modified in a manner that could prevent fire department access.

+18.2.3 Fire Department Access Roads. (may be referred as FDAR)

-18.2.3.1 Required Access.
+18,2,3.1 Required Access.

-- 18.2.3.1.1 Approved fire department access roads shall be provided for every facility, building, or portion of a building hereafter constructed or relocated. - 18.2.3.1.2 Fire Department access roads shall consist of roadways, fire lanes, parking lots lanes, or a combination thereof. - 18.2.3.1.3 When not more than two one- and two-family dwellings or private garages, carports, sheds, agricultural buildings, and detached buildings or structures $400R^2$ (37 m2) or less are present, the requirements of 18.2.3.1 through 18.2.3.2.1 shall be permitted to be modified by the AHJ.
+- 18.2.3.1.1 Approved fire department access roads shall be provided for every facility, building, or portion of a building hereafter constructed or relocated. - 18.2.3.1.2 Fire Department access roads shall consist of roadways, fire lanes, parking lots lanes, or a combination thereof. - 18.2.3.1.3 When not more than two one- and two-family dwellings or private garages, carports, sheds, agricultural buildings, and detached buildings or structures $400 ft^2 (37 \text{ m}^2)$ or less are present, the requirements of 18.2.3.1 through 18.2.3.2.1 shall be permitted to be modified by the AHJ.

-- 18.2.3.4.6.3 Fire department access roads connecting to roadways shall be provided with curb cuts extending at least 2 ft (0.61 m) beyond each edge of the fire lane. - 18.2.3.4.7 Traffic Calming Devices.
-The design and use of traffic calming devices shall be approved the AHJ. - 18.2.3.5 Marking of Fire Apparatus Access Road. - 18.2.3.5.1 Where required by the AHJ, approved signs or other approved notices shall be provided and maintained to identify fire department access roads or to prohibit the obstruction thereof of both. - 18.2.3.5.2 A marked fire apparatus access road shall also be known as a fire lane. - 18.2.4 Obstruction and Control of Fire Department Access Road. - 18.2.4.1 General. - 18.2.4.1.1 The required width of a fire department access road shall not be obstructed in any manner, including by the parking of vehicles. - 18.2.4.1.2 Minimum required widths and clearances established under 18.2.3.4 shall be maintained at all times. - 18.2.4.1.3 Facilities and structures shall be maintained in a manner that does not impair or impede accessibility for fire department operations. - 18.2.4.1.4 Entrances to fire departments access roads that have been closed with gates and barriers in accordance with 18.2.4.2.1 shall not be obstructed by parked vehicles. - 18.2.4.2 Closure of Accessways. - 18.2.4.2.1 The AHJ shall be authorized to require the installation and maintenance of gates or other approved barricades across roads, trails, or other accessways not including public streets, alleys, or highways.
+- 18.2.3.4.7 Traffic Calming Devices.
+The design and use of traffic calming devices shall be approved the AHJ. - 18.2.3.5 Marking of Fire Apparatus Access Road. - 18.2.3.5.1 Where required by the AHJ, approved signs or other approved notices shall be provided and maintained to identify fire department access roads or to prohibit the obstruction thereof of both. - 18.2.3.5.2 A marked fire apparatus access road shall also be known as a fire lane. - 18.2.4 Obstruction and Control of Fire Department Access Road. - 18.2.4.1 General. - 18.2.4.1.1 The required width of a fire department access road shall not be obstructed in any manner, including by the parking of vehicles. - 18.2.4.1.2 Minimum required widths and clearances established under 18.2.3.4 shall be maintained at all times. - 18.2.4.1.3 Facilities and structures shall be maintained in a manner that does not impair or impede accessibility for fire department operations. - 18.2.4.1.4 Entrances to fire departments access roads that have been closed with gates and barriers in accordance with 18.2.4.2.1 shall not be obstructed by parked vehicles. - 18.2.4.2 Closure of Accessways. - 18.2.4.2.1 The AHJ shall be authorized to require the installation and maintenance of gates or other approved barricades across roads, trails, or other accessways not including public streets, alleys, or highways. - 18.2.4.2.2 Where required, gates and barricades shall be secured in an approved manner. - 18.2.4.2.3 Roads, trails, and other access ways that have been closed and obstructed in the manner prescribed by 18.2.4.2.1 shall not be trespassed upon or used unless authorized by the owner and the AHJ. - 18.2.4.2.4 Public officers acting within their scope of duty shall be permitted to access restricted property identified in 18.2.4.2.1.